ouzifeng/CI_PP4_SELLYOURTACKLE/README.md

 ## Project Scope

 The scope of this project is to build a fully responsive platform which allows users to buy, list and sell fishing tackle to other users.
+To reduce the complexity of a project which is already complex, it has been agreed that the platform should only allow users to list products one by one.
+If they want to sell multiple products, they can list their items multiple items, or in a single listing with the amount in the title, i.e. 3x rods

 ### Site Owner Goals